JHM IRB Members

 - At least one member who is not affiliated with Johns Hopkins Medicine (JHM) and who is not part of the immediate family of someone who is affiliated with JHM.

 A JHM IRB that reviews studies involving investigational or marketed drugs, biologics, botanicals, complimentary or alternative medicines, or gene transfer will have an appointed member from the Organization’s respective Pharmacy & Therapeutics (P&T) committees.
 When the appointed P&T member is unable to attend an IRB meeting, the IRB will request the attendance of or a written consult from a P&T/IRB member from another JHM IRB.

-The IO has the authority to appoint all members and alternate members of the JHM IRBs.
+The Institutional Official (IO) has the authority to appoint all members and alternate members of the JHM IRBs.
 The factors that the IO will consider for the IRB leadership appointments at the Chair and Co-Chair level include: academic status and record of leadership, clinical or research expertise, willingness to commit the time required, experience with IRB and human research protection issues, administrative abilities, and personal capacity to listen and guide multiple opinions expressed in a meeting format.
 The IO will also take into account member expertise with NIH Study Section review of scientific merit, statistical design expertise, and protocol development expertise.
 The IRB members with scientific expertise will be selected in consultation with the IRB Chairs, Division and Department leadership, and the Dean of the School of Medicine.
 The IO will consider the range of scientific expertise required on the IRBs based upon the types of applications submitted.
 The non-scientific members will be selected based upon recommendations from current and former non-scientific IRB members.
 Individuals responsible for business development – the raising of funds or the garnering of support for research on behalf of the Institution – may not serve as members of a JHM IRB or be involved in its daily operations.

 Any IRB member who has a conflict of interest with a matter under IRB review must recuse him or herself from consideration of that issue.
 Conflict of interest shall be defined in accord with JHU policy and shall include for JHM IRB members: